 - Make sure you're using a written asthma action plan.
 If you don't have one yet, you can find out more here and download one.

-- Stock up on hay fever treatments.
-Hay fever can make asthma symptoms worse, so if you have hay fever don't forget to pack your anti-histamines.
+- Hay fever can make asthma symptoms worse, so if you're affected by pollen, don't forget to pack your anti-histamines.

 - Take a photo of your written asthma action plan so you know what to do if your symptoms get worse or you have an asthma attack while you're away.